 2000 – A Florida judge approved a class-action lawsuit to be filed against America Online (AOL) on behalf of hourly subscribers who were forced to view “pop-up” advertisements.

 2003 – The Recording Industry Association of America disclosed its plans to fight Internet piracy.
 The plan was to sue hundreds of individual computer users who illegally share music files online.
 The process began the next day.

-2009 – Michael Jackson, 50, who was preparing for a long series of concert dates in London, died in his bed at home in Holmby Hills, CA the result of an overdose of the anesthetic propofol administered by his physician to help him sleep.
-The death was ruled a homicide and Dr. Conrad Murray is later convicted of involuntary manslaughter for it.
+2009 – Michael Jackson, 50, who was preparing for a long series of concert dates in London, died in his bed at home in Holmby Hills, CA, the result of an overdose of the anesthetic propofol administered by his physician to help him sleep.
+The death was ruled a homicide and Dr. Conrad Murray was later convicted of involuntary manslaughter.

 2009 – Actress Farrah Fawcett died of anal cancer at the age of 62.
 The onetime star of TV’s “Charlie’s Angels” also appeared in the films “The Apostle” and “Myra Breckenridge”.

 June Lockhart – 93 years old (1925) – Actress (TV’s “Lassie”, “Lost in Space”)

 Barbara Montgomery – 79 years old (1939) – Actress (TV’s “Amen”, “Married People”)

 Carly Simon – 73 years old (1945) – Singer (“You’re So Vain”)

 Ian McDonald – 72 years old (1946) – Musician (King Crimson, Foreigner)